diemheych/trs80m100-list/README.md

 As the file format is very simple with no header or magic numbers there is no error checking.

 Note: the NEC PC-8xxx portable computers do not use the same tokenized BASIC file format.
+# Installation
+This program requires Python 3 and the argparse module.
 # Usage
 ```
 Usage: trs80m100_list.py [-h] [-cr] infile